-During the three months ended May 31, 2018, we recorded \$8.4 million of special charges, consisting primarily of: (i) \$5.5 million related to our GE initiative, as more fully described below; (ii) a one-time payment, in the aggregate amount of \$2.2 million, made to eligible U.S. hourly employees to distribute a portion of the non-recurring net income tax benefit recognized in connection with the enactment of the U.S. Tax Act and more fully described in note 9; and (iii) \$0.6 million related to employee severance benefits and other costs directly associated with the relocation of one of our Chinese manufacturing facilities.
-Of the \$5.5 million in special charges recognized in the second quarter of 2018 related to our GE initiative, \$2.5 million related to third party expenses and \$3.0 million represented a non-cash asset impairment charge.
-That non-cash asset impairment charge was related to the write-off of certain software assets that are incompatible with our future move, approved in the second quarter of 2018, to a new global enterprise planning (ERP) platform to facilitate planned actions under our GE initiative to align and simplify our end-to-end processes to support our future growth.
+During the three months ended August 31, 2018, we recorded \$3.3 million of special charges, consisting primarily of: (i) \$3.1 million related to our GE initiative, as more fully described below; and (ii) \$0.1 million related to employee severance benefits and other costs directly associated with the relocation of our Chinese manufacturing facilities.
+Of the \$3.1 million in special charges recognized in the third quarter of 2018 related to our GE initiative, \$2.6 million related to third party expenses and \$0.5 million represented an employee severance charge.

-During the six months ended May 31, 2018, we recorded \$10.6 million of special charges, consisting primarily of: (i) \$6.7 million related to our GE initiative, consisting of \$3.7 million of third party expenses and the non-cash asset impairment charge of \$3.0 million previously described; (ii) the one-time payment, in the aggregate amount of \$2.2 million, described above made to certain U.S. hourly employees associated with enactment of the U.S. Tax Act; (iii) \$0.8 million related to employee severance benefits and other costs directly associated with the relocation of one of our Chinese manufacturing facilities; and (iv) \$0.7 million related to employee severance benefits and other costs related to the transfer of certain manufacturing operations in our Asia Pacific region to a new facility under construction in Thailand.
+During the nine months ended August 31, 2018, we recorded \$13.9 million of special charges, consisting primarily of: (i) \$9.8 million related to our GE initiative, consisting of \$6.1 million of third party expenses, \$0.7 million of employee severance charges and a non-cash asset impairment charge of \$3.0 million.
+That non-cash asset impairment charge was related to the write-off of certain software assets that are incompatible with our future move, approved in the second quarter of 2018, to a new global enterprise resource planning (ERP) platform to facilitate planned actions under our GE initiative to align and simplify our end-to-end processes to support our future growth.; (ii) the one-time payment, in the aggregate amount of \$2.2 million, made to eligible U.S. hourly employees to distribute a portion of the non-recurring net income tax benefit recognized in connection with the enactment of the U.S. Tax Act and more fully described in note 9; (iii) \$0.9 million related to employee severance benefits and other costs directly associated with the relocation of one of our Chinese manufacturing facilities; and (iv) \$0.7 million related to employee severance benefits and other costs related to the transfer of certain manufacturing operations in our Asia Pacific region to a new facility under construction in Thailand.

-During the three months ended May 31, 2017, we recorded \$4.7 million of special charges, consisting primarily of \$4.5 million related to third party expenses incurred associated with our evaluation of changes to our global processes, capabilities and operating model and \$0.5 million related to other exit costs associated with actions undertaken to enhance organization efficiency and streamline processes in our EMEA region.
-These charges were partially offset by a \$0.7 million net credit recorded in the second quarter related to our finalization of special charges associated with the 2015 discontinuance of Kohinoor's non-profitable bulk-packaged and broken basmati rice product lines.
+During the three months ended August 31, 2017, we recorded \$4.7 million of special charges, consisting primarily of \$1.8 million related to third party expenses incurred associated with our evaluation of changes relating to our GE initiative, \$1.2 million related to employee severance benefits and other costs directly associated with the relocation of one of our Chinese manufacturing facilities, \$1.1 million related to employee severance benefits and other costs associated with action related to the transfer of certain manufacturing operations in our Asia Pacific region to a new facility under construction in Thailand and \$0.4 million for severance and other exit costs associated with our EMEA region's closure of its manufacturing plant in Portugal in mid-2017.